-Recently a catalogue of welcome measures have been introduced by the UK Government and Welsh Government, most notably the Coronavirus Job Retention Scheme which pledges to pay 80% of workers’ wages if they are put on leave and the £500-million Economic Resilience Fund
+A number of measures have been introduced by the UK Government and Welsh Government, most notably the Coronavirus Job Retention Scheme which pledges to pay 80% of workers’ wages if they are put on leave and the Welsh Government’s Economic Resilience Fund.

 However, the Welsh Government must act swiftly to address the further business support needed, and address gaps which I believe have been overlooked in how the Economic Resilience Fund can support our Welsh economy to date.